yuri/ngcourse/handout/07-services.md

   };
 ```

-And we have a layered service architecture with the tasks service calling the service service.
+And we have a layered service architecture with the tasks service calling the server service.

 But why bother, you might ask?
 Lets go over some of the benefits.